NIHON NOHYAKU CO., LTD.

 2) Implementation of training, etc. to improve health literacy

-3) Prevention of lifestyle-related diseases through cooperation with health insurance associations
+3) Prevention of lifestyle-related diseases through

 2. Mental Health Care